Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 ```

 - The file `__init__.py` is required to import the `package_name/` package as a package.
 This file is mostly empty
-- `source-code.py` will contain the code.
+- `source-code.py` contains the code.
 It can be multiple files.

 ---